Marx Lane

 Classic Toy Soldiers Dave Payne and Tim Geppert Produces and sells a wide variety of Marx re-issued figures.
 Also manufactures and sells some original figures that have been created specifically to be compatible with Marx figures.

 Forester Enterprises Willie and Rosa Forester The Foresters have have tons of Marx re-issue items and a variety of other toy soldiers and related items.
 They are at the West Coaster Toy Soldier Show every year, as well as other shows.
-Their web site does not do them justice -- call or e-mail them if you have specific needs that you do not see on their web site.
+At one time they had a web site, but I do not think they have one now.
+They are in Las Vegas, and their e-mail is rosa2428@earthlink.net..

 Hobby Bunker Manufactures a wide variety of Marx re-issue items, including sets of Marx town furniture.